-By default, users in this organization are not allowed to install Google Play and Android Apps on devices.
-Selecting Allow will give users access to the approved apps in the Google Play Store on their Chrome devices.
+By default, users in this organizational unit are not allowed to install Google Play and Android apps on devices.
+To give users access to the approved apps in the Google Play store on their Chrome devices, select Allow.

 This policy has no effect on Android apps running on Chrome OS.
-To set policies for Android apps on Chrome devices that support them, see Manage Android apps on Chrome.
+To set policies for Android apps on Chrome devices that support them, see Use Android apps on Chrome devices

-You can use this setting in two ways:
+You can use this setting in 2 ways:

 Block installing types of apps

-Prevent users from running apps or extensions that request certain permissions that your organization doesn’t allow.
-For details, see Prevent users from running apps based on permissions.
+Prevent users from running apps or extensions that request certain permissions that your organizational unit doesn’t allow.

 Prevent apps from altering webpages

-Control whether apps or extensions in general can alter web pages you specify.
+Control whether apps or extensions in general can alter webpages that you specify.